 Sued for Injury or Illness

 If you ever find yourself facing a lawsuit where you are being sued for claims of either a tenant or their guest getting sick or injured as a result of your carelessness, you will want to hire an attorney as quickly as possible.
 These types of cases, personal injury cases, typically come with high stakes that can be detrimental to your business.
-Additionally, personal injury attorneys know their way through these types of cases, backward and forward.
+Additionally, personal injury attorneys, such as Valiente Mott who are a las vegas injury lawyer, know their way through these types of cases, backward and forward.

 While these are just a few instances in which hiring a landlord-tenant attorney NYC can prove to be beneficial, there are other reasons as well.
 These reasons can include being sued for major property damage, being audited by the IRS or the state, and more.
 If you find yourself hiring an attorney to protect you and your investment, look no further than Warren S. Dank, ESQ., P.C. in New York City.
 With years of experience Warren S. Dank, ESQ., P.C. can help you navigate any tenant disputes.